tmobile/orchestration-desk/README.md

 ## NOTICE

-The MetroPCS team has made every effort to review and test the present released version this software.
+The T-Mobile team has made every effort to review and test the present released version this software.
 However, as with all software, a party should independently evaluate this software and any modifications prior to any use

+T-Mobile is a trademark of T-Mobile USA.